 Physical and mental hazing is prohibited by UConn, as well as by the national organizations, and by the laws of the State of Connecticut.
 UConn fraternities and sororities recognize that hazing has no place in their organizations and have eliminated it.
 UConn does not tolerate any form of hazing whether intentional or unintentional and works with alumni and chapter members in an effort to provide members with a positive and rewarding fraternity and sorority experience.
 Most new member periods are a fun way to learn the history of the chapter and national organizations, and a great way to make new friends.
 For additional information, please visit: https://community.uconn.edu/hazing-policy/

 What is Recruitment?

 In the beginning of each semester fraternities and sororities will host a wide array of recruitment events.
-The Panhellenic Council offers a formalized recruitment process each fall and is planned for minimal interference with class schedules.
-The IFC fraternities host recruitment events the first three weeks of classes.
-And the culturally-based fraternities and sororities that are part of IGC and NPHC also conduct events at the start of the year for students to become more familiar with their organization.
+The Panhellenic Council offers a formalized recruitment process each fall.
+The IFC fraternities typically host recruitment events the first three weeks of classes.
+The culturally-based fraternities and sororities that are part of IGC and NPHC also conduct events at the start of the year for students to become more familiar with their organization.
 Interested students are highly encouraged to attend recruitment events to better familiarize their selves with the UConn fraternity and sorority community.

 How do I join a fraternity or sorority at UConn?

 For more information about joining a fraternity/sorority, visit the Join Our Community page!
 There will be recruitment events during the fall semester and any students who are interested in joining a fraternity or sorority or encouraged to attend the recruitment events.